muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 himself.

 Even a century later the legacy of such unfavorable meaning remains.
-I've seen proud citizens, well-educated folk who loved their country, best and brightest of their generation, working for top corporations and still using the word in such ways on their coworkers, albeit jokingly.
-One time one of them called their somewhat heavily-built wrestler-type friend having a "Turkish built".
-What's more suprising, the man would be offended by this.
-If The Identity is something that is supposed to describe everyone, why does it describe noone, and people are squeamish to be described by it?
+I've seen well-educated people, proud citizens who loved their country, best and brightest of their generation, working for top corporations and still using the word in non-favorable terms.
+One time such a group called their somewhat heavily-built wrestler-type friend being of a "Turkish built".
+And the man would be offended by this.
+If The Identity is something that is supposed to describe everyone, why does it fall short in so many different ways, can only work as case-by-case basis, depending on context, region, and person.
+This sounds to me a nationalisation process gone wrong.

 References